codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a pile of cats?
-A Meowtain.
+Did you hear about the cheese who saved the world?
+It was Legend-dairy!

 ## Daily Trivia

-Generally, which component of a computer draws the most power?
+What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
- 1. Hard Drive
+ 1. FM Synthesizer
- 2. Processor
+ 2. ADPCM Sampler
- 3. Power Supply
+ 3. Programmable Sound Generator (PSG)
- 4. Video Card
+ 4. PCM Sampler

 <details>
   <summary>Answer</summary>
-  Video Card
+  ADPCM Sampler
 </details>